samsuh/2026-journal/README.md

 ## 1/15/26
 ### Piano
-More exercises for learning chords and scales intuitively and practicing them is cool: https://youtu.be/sUIZb89WIyY?si=47oaZZkMEaQ6nkrn
+More exercises for learning chords and scales intuitively and practicing them. pretty interesting video. https://youtu.be/sUIZb89WIyY?si=47oaZZkMEaQ6nkrn

 ## 1/14/26